francescodc87/ipaPy2/README.md

             - reactions: list of reactions ids involving this compound (e.g., 'R00010 R00015 R00028')-optional, but necessary if
                         mode='reactions'.
-        annotations: a dictonary containg all the possible annotations for the measured features.
+        annotations: If equal to None (default) all entries in the DB are conisdered (used to pre-compute the Bio matrix), alternatively it should be a dictonary containg all the possible annotations for the measured features.
 The keys of the dictionay are the unique ids for the features present in df.
 For each feature, the annotations are summarized in a pandas dataframe.
 Output of functions MS1annotation(), MS1annotation_Parallel(),
-                    MSMSannotation() or MSMSannotation_Parallel
+                    MSMSannotation() or MSMSannotation_Parallel.
+In this case
+                    only the entries currently considered as possible annotations are used.
         mode: either 'reactions' (connections are computed based on the reactions present in the database) or 'connections' (connections are computed based on the list of connections provided).
 Default 'reactions'.